This post may contain affiliate links. Please read our disclosure policy.

-This Baked Pesto Salmon recipe is made with just 4 ingredients and done in 20 minutes.
-The oven-baked salmon filets are moist, healthy, and so flavorful!
-This is an easy and delicious weeknight dinner.
+This Baked Pesto Salmon recipe is made with just four ingredients and takes 20 minutes.
+The oven-baked salmon filets are moist, wholesome, and so flavorful!
+Makes for an easy and delicious weeknight dinner that even the kids will love.

 Baked Pesto Salmon in white serving dish with cherry tomatoes